 “Like so many other awesome things in life, that part was just a coincidence that wound up being a great idea,” Liner says.
 “Five-hundred people showed up to a place that could only hold like 200.
 It was a really crazy, awesome time.”

 Although the members of the iconic funk-and-blues collective have since parted ways, they’ve made a tradition of playing reunion shows the night before Thanksgiving each year.

-After a brief hiatus last season, the six-man crew—including celebrated vocalist Cris Jacobs, saxophonist Patrick Rainey, bass player Dave Markowitz, drummer Mike Gambone, and keyboard player Mark Brown—is getting together for a special performance at The Lyric on November 21.
+Once again, the six-man crew—including celebrated vocalist Cris Jacobs, saxophonist Patrick Rainey, bass player Dave Markowitz, drummer Mike Gambone, and keyboard player Mark Brown—is getting together for a sold-out performance at Union Collective on November 27.

 “It’s all about nostalgia for us,” Liner says.
 “We’re definitely coming up with some good ideas to keep people interested, but we know that, at this point, when people are coming to see The Bridge they’re not coming to hear new stuff.
 They want to hear the songs that they miss hearing.”

 Whether squeezing their way through the crowd at the annual Bridge reunion, or heading to neighborhood bars to catch up with old friends, Baltimoreans have grown to embrace Thanksgiving Eve as a requisite kickoff to the fall holiday.
 Liner credits this, in part, to the area’s tight-knit high school culture.

 “So many people are happy to come home and make those connections from their childhood and high school years,” he says.
 “On Thanksgiving, Thursday is for the families, but Wednesday is for the friends.”